-The Nassau is one of the most popular wagers in golf.
+The Nassau is one of the most popular wagers in golf and a favorite among the many golf scoring systems.
 The game originated at the Nassau Country Club in Long Island, New York around 1900.
 It is told that the club captain at the time, John Tappan, invented the game, however, the reason he invented the game is told in different ways.
 A popular belief is that John did not like being defeated by large margins and so he invented a method of scoring that wasn't entirely dependent on the final score.

 The original Nassau bet gave one point for the winner of the front nine, one point for the winner of the back nine and one point for the winner of both nines combined.
 Winners of each nine and total were determined by match play (most holes won).
 The dollar value of a point was, and is today, determined by the participants.
 Thus, the $2 Nassau is a three part bet; $2 for the winner of the front, $2 for the winner of the back and $2 for the winner of total.
 This may also be referred to as "2-2-2".